dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Science is properly more scrupulous than dogma.
-Dogma gives a charter to mistake, but the very breath of science is a contest with mistake, and must keep the conscience alive.
+  Fathers should be neither seen nor heard.
+That is the only proper basis for family life.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1046 days)
+## 🌟 Experiences (1047 days)

 ### 🧮 Programming languages